-This incomplete draft includes the Advanced Placement selections for Vergil’s Aeneid listed below in 63 lessons with Latin text, corresponding vocabulary, and grammatical notes in a two-page format.
+This draft pdf includes the U.S. Advanced Placement selections for Vergil’s Aeneid listed below in 63 lessons with Latin text, corresponding vocabulary, and grammatical notes in a two-page format: